Best & BIPOC-owned U-Pick Farms in Brentwood for Kids – One Hour Away from the East Bay

 Berry Best Family Farms

-Berry Best Family Farm is the only BIPOC-owned single family u-pick farm in Brentwood, and is our go-to for strawberries.
+Berry Best Family Farm is a Latine- and single family-owned U-pick farm in Brentwood, and is our go-to for strawberries, which are sold at $4 per pound, minimum one pound per person.

 The farm offers rows and rows of delicious berry bushes ready for picking.
-During Memorial Day weekend we saw many Asian and South Asian families getting a taste of Berry Best’s strawberries.
+On our last visit we saw many Latine, Asian, and South Asian families getting a taste of Berry Best’s strawberries.

 Check out their local fruit and vegetable stand after you’re done picking fruit, or bring a strawberry plant home with you.
-Heads-up, they are cash-only.
+They accept credit cards, and also welcome strollers on the farm, too, which was a relief for our friend-mama of twins!

 Dwelley Family Farms